 "Is this actually true?
 Would I say this to a friend?"

 The inadequacy belief and the inner critic are the same system.
-Understanding the voice as a critic — not as truth — can help you create distance from it.
+Understanding the voice as a critic — not as truth — creates real distance from it.

 Understanding Your Inner CriticCollect Your Evidence